 Figure 9-1: Distribution of Student Participants by School Grade Level in the program.
-Of the 99 students enrolled in the 21st CCLC program thus far in the program year, ethnicity and race was reported for all students.
-Looking at those students on whom race/ethnicity was reported, as shown in Table 9-3, 7 21st CCLC student participants (7.1%) were identified by their parents or self-identified as 'Black' or 'African American'; 27 (27.3%) were identified as 'Hispanic American' or 'Latina(o)'; and 39 (39.4%) were identified as 'white' or 'Caucasian American.'
-Regularly participating students (i.e., those attending at least 30 days of 21st CCLC programing) had a similar distribution when looking at the 78 regularly participating students on whom such data was submitted (100% of the 78 regular participants in this program).
-Indeed, as shown in Table 9-4, regularly participating 21st CCLC students consisted of 9% of students identified by their parents or self-identified as 'Black' or 'African American'; 29.5% were identified as 'Hispanic American' or 'Latina(o)'; and 46.2% were identified as 'white' or 'Caucasian American'.
+Of the 81 students enrolled in the 21st CCLC program thus far in the program year, ethnicity and race was reported for all students.
+Looking at all participating students on whom race/ethnicity was reported, distributions are shown in Table 9-3.
+Regularly participating students (i.e., those attending at least 30 days of 21st CCLC programing) had a similar distribution when looking at the 75 regularly participating students on whom such data was submitted (100% of the 75 regular participants in this program), as shown in Table 9-4.
 As such, it appears that the District School Board of Pasco County (STAR at Quail Hollow) 21st CCLC Program was successful in retaining students across all racial and ethnic groups.
-The ability of the STAR Academy at Quail Hollow to attract and retain students from all races is a testament to both the programming provided and the commitment of the students and families enrolled in the program.
+The ability of the STAR Academy at Quail Hollow to attract and retain students from all races is a testament to both the program.